bbbdbbb/AffectQuill/03_Multimodal-Learning/Blip-2.md

 # Extended literature
 - I don't know the queries how to interact with the text through the same self-attention layers.
 The [code](https://github.com/salesforce/LAVIS/tree/main/projects/blip2) of Blip-2.
+- Align before fuse: Vision and language representation learning with momentum distillation.
+In NeurIPS, 2021.